• Skip to primary navigation

 Home » Recipes » Breakfast

 Published: Oct 28, 2021 .
-Modified: Dec 8, 2022 by Allie
+Modified: Mar 14, 2025 by Allie

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-apple steel cut oats in a white bowl with walnuts and a spoon
+Apple steel cut oats in a white bowl with walnuts and a spoon.

 Peel or don’t peel your apples, this recipe is very forgiving.
 Don’t like raisins?
 Don’t add them.
 Prefer the steel cuts oats to be sweeter?
 Add more sweetener.
 Don’t like cinnamon?
 Leave it out.
 Just keep the oats and liquid ratio the same.